doherty100/azuresandbox/README.md

 #### Determine private network IP address ranges (sample)

 Use this section to document one or more private network IP address ranges by consulting a network professional.
 This is required if you want to establish a [hybrid connection](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/hybrid-connectivity) between an organization's private network and the quick starts.
-The sample includes two IP address ranges encompassed by a private network.
+The sample includes two IP address ranges used in a private network.
 Make a copy of this table and change the sample values to custom values.

 IP address range | CIDR | First | Last | IP address count
 --- | --- | --- | --- | --: